 Did you miss us at Fall Fest?
 We'll be handing out flyers all throughout the week in the Pit as well as in front of the SRC.
 Stop by on your way to class to pick one up!

-Our recruitment season culminates in two interest meetings that will be held at designated times (check your flyers!).
+Our recruitment season includes three interest meetings that will be held at designated times (check your flyers!).
 There, we will give you all the information necessary about how our team operates, what to expect, etc. This is the perfect time to ask any questions or concerns you have before wanting to commit to our team.
-Most of the varsity team will be in attendance, and likely many have been in the same situation or had the same concerns as you do.
+Varsity team members will be in attendance, and likely many have been in the same situation or had the same concerns as you do.

 Size Does NOT Matter